CCXLV/langchain-test/README.md

-It's just me trying out LangChain for the first time :)
+This is just me trying out LangChain for the first time :)